 Studies show that individuals who take part in group therapy benefit at a percentage of about 85% of the patients that participate in the sessions.
 This does not mean that group therapy on its own can rehabilitate people by itself, but it is conducive to breakthroughs and powerful realizations that forward the quest to total sobriety and complete recovery.
 Optimally, patients will gain a better understanding of themselves thanks to group therapy, and perhaps a stronger set of interpersonal abilities and coping skills through the action and process of interacting with others.
 Some patients may want to continue treatment after their next group therapy course ends, either individually or in another group setting too.
 At Serenity, this is strongly encouraged, as aftercare is hugely beneficial for recovering addicts.

 The History of Group Therapy

-How Group Therapy is Used at Serenity
+How Men and Women Groups are Used at Serenity

-- “There is no replacement for the benefit an individual can get from effectively addressing his or her issues with the help of his or her peers, and with learned from the experiences of others.”
+- “There is no replacement for the benefit an individual can get from adequately addressing his or her issues with the help of his or her peers, and with learned from the experiences of others.”

 Benefits of Group Therapy

 The model of group therapy is simple enough that you can take almost any subject matter and bring it to light and address it in a group therapy session.
 For example, we noticed that personal accountability has a lot to do with addiction recovery.
 More specifically, we have discovered that only when an individual is truly able to take responsibility for his or her actions as an addict that he or she can arrive at a breakthrough.

 We do not play the blame game at Serenity.
 Rather, we use the benefits of men and women groups to assist each client, in a group of his or her peers, to arrive at a realization of the effects that he or she has created while doing drugs and alcohol.
 This is immensely beneficial to our clients, and the group support and solidarity that is used to help each client get through the phase is invaluable.